Shell under the skin, 10 years after crisis

 Shell acknowledges it is "capital constrained".

 Many of the challenges it faces are common to its peers.
-The big three, Exxon Mobil, Shell and Chevron, are absent from some of the most promising new provinces - prime deepwater Brazilian acreage and the potentially prolific gas fields off east Africa.
+The big three, Exxon Mobil (XOM.N), Shell and Chevron (CVX.N), are absent from some of the most promising new provinces - prime deepwater Brazilian acreage and the potentially prolific gas fields off east Africa.
 Aggressive service companies, smaller, nimbler rivals, and deep-pocketed state-backed National Oil Companies (NOCs) have muscled up as competitors.

 SPUTTERING GROWTH ENGINES